Most Ask

-Osteopaths in Australia undertake an extensive 5 year university course, and must continue to complete at least 25 hours of post graduate training each year to maintain their registration with AHPRA, a national governing body of allied health practitioners, and registration with the Australian Osteopathic Association (AOA) now known as Osteopathy Australia.
+Osteopaths in Australia undertake an extensive 5 year university course, and must continue to complete at least 25 hours of post graduate training each year to maintain their registration with AHPRA, a national governing body of allied health practitioners.

 No referral is required and you can just call to book an appointment.
 However, your GP may provide you with a referral letter for information purposes, or may refer you under the medicare EPC plan which entitles you to 5 appointments per year.